GreggSchofield/GreggSchofield/README.md

 ### Hi there 👋

-Platform Engineer within enablement team @ The Economist.
+Platform Engineer @ The Economist. 🇬🇧🇩🇪🇩🇰